-We have three practice nurses and one Health Care Assistant working in our team, who run an appointment based system Monday to Friday.
+We have three practice nurses and two Health Care Assistant working in our team, who run an appointment based system Monday to Friday.

 They work closely with the doctors and, in addition to providing first Aid and general nursing services, they are available to give advice on a variety of health problems.
 They also offer many different clinics including Well Woman, Diabetic, Asthma and Heart Disease Prevention.

 Most blood tests are taken by our Health Care Assistant at the Phlebotomy clinic, but we request that this is discussed between you and your doctor beforehand.

 Bowel cancer is the third most common cancer in Scotland after lung and breast cancer.
 The Scottish Bowel Screening Programme invites all men and women over the age of 50 for screening every two years.
 We fully support this initiative and would encourage you to participate in this worthwhile programme.
 For further information on bowel screening click on the following link: http://www.bowelscreening.scot.nhs.uk/